vdux/virtex/Readme.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-Small, focused virtual dom library.
-Right now this is an experiment to try to create a simple virtual dom library that can be extended in interesting ways by allowing the calling code to reinterpret all side-effects (thunk rendering & DOM manipulation at the moment) via an action dispatcher.
+Small, focused virtual dom library that allows you to re-interpret all side effects via an action dispatcher.
+Those side effects include rendering 'thunks' (the primitive from which components are built), and DOM rendering.
+This allows you to do interesting things, like thread state from a single atom into your components in a pure way.

 ## Installation